MicrosoftDocs/windows-ai-docs/docs/fine-tuning.md

 ---
 author: alvinashcraft
-title: Understanding AI model fine-tuning
+title: AI model fine-tuning concepts
 description: An overview of AI model fine tuning and when it can help get the most out of your data. ms.author: aashcraft ms.date: 05/09/2024